Why Is My Furnace Clicking: 3 Common Furnace Concerns

 It’s common for furnaces to make noises, such as the hum you hear as it operates.
 Pay attention to unfamiliar sounds as they could be a sign that the heating system needs a repair.

-Reasons a furnace might make a clicking noise includes:
+Reasons a furnace might make a clicking noise include:

 - Loose inducer: Oil-powered furnaces use a motor-powered fan, or inducer, to push out smoke and fumes.
 The fan might make a clicking noise if it becomes loose.
 Clicking can also happen if soot or grime builds up on the fan blades.
 It’s best to let a professional deal with cleaning or calibrating the fan, especially if the furnace is still under warranty.

 - Worn motor bearings: The bearings in the furnace’s motor will click when they become worn.
-Leaving the issue unaddressed will cause the motor will burn out.
+Leaving the issue unaddressed will cause the motor to burn out.

 - Gas valve problems: If the clicking sound doesn’t seem to have a pattern, it could indicate an issue with the gas valve.
 The fix is a home meter replacement, a repair that must be completed by a professional from your gas company, as required by law.